Tyrn/wei/the-insider-en.typ

      Having returned to his office, Bemish checked Ascon Company out.
 It had been registered  two  months  ago and  it  was an IC  offshoot.
-Out  of  its cofounders,  two  were anonymous  -  they  were  probably colonel  Giles and Shavash.
+Out  of  its cofounders,  two  were anonymous---they  were  probably colonel  Giles and Shavash.

      That's  our  Giles,  that's our fighter for democracy!
 No surprise here